locationtech/geomesa/docs/user/upgrade.rst

 Minimum Java Version
 --------------------

-With the latest versions of GeoTools/GeoServer, Java 17 is now the minimum required version.
-GeoMesa also supports Java 21.
+With the latest versions of GeoTools and GeoServer, Java 17 is now the minimum required version.

 Dependency Version Upgrades
 ---------------------------